 Why is My Pet Marking My Persian Rug?

-Tufted rugs have a few common issues, though, and one of them is that the glue used to attach the backing to the rug causes many pets to mark the rug.
+Tufted rugs have a few common issues, though, and one of them is that the glue used to attach the backing to the rug causes many pets to pee on the rug.
 The glue on tufted rugs can come from a variety of sources.
-It could be a natural or organic type of glue, or it could be a chemical based glue.
+It could be a natural or organic type of glue, or it could be a chemical-based glue.
 Both types of glue give off a distinct odor.
-Although this odor might not be detected by humans so easily, pets can definitely smell it.
+Although this odor may not be detectable by humans, pets can definitely smell it.

 But My Rug Isn’t Tufted!

 Your pet may still mark your rug, even if it is not tufted.
 There are a few reasons for this: